guvense/Mahallem/README.md

 ```

 ### Local development environment
-A docker-compose file was prepared in order to setup 3th party application.
+A docker-compose file was prepared in order to setup 3th party applications.
+Redis, Mongodb and Elasticsearch.
 In root directory,
 ```
 docker-compose up -d